dragon66/icafe/README.md

 ----------------------
 - Windows BITMAP
 - CompuServe GIF - Backed by a from-scratch tree-based LZW decoder (no hash, no string table, quick and clean); transparency support; Frame extraction for animated GIF.
-- ZSoft's PCX - Hard to find decoder for this dinosaur type of image
+- ZSoft's PCX - Hard to find decoder for this dinosaur type of image.
 - Truevision TGA - Support all kinds of scan line mode, bit depth, and even transparency (alpha channel)
-- Portable Network Graphics (PNG) - Support both 8 bit and 16 bit, all color depth; single color or alpha channel support; gamma support
+- Portable Network Graphics (PNG) - Support both 8 bit and 16 bit, all color depth; single color transparency and alpha channel support; gamma support, ICC_Profile support.
 - Adobe  TIFF - Support for RGB, Palette, CMYK, YCbCr Color image with LZW, Deflate, and Packbits compression.
 Support for both stripped and tiled format TIFF (From 1 bitPerPixel up to 64 bitPerPixel).
 Floating point samples are also supported (Half precision - 16 bit, single precision - 32 bit, double precision - 64 bit).
 Binary formats and JPEG compression are still under development.
 - IJG JPEG - Currently delegate to Java ImageIO - under development.